Andre601/OneVersionRemake/README.md

 No guarantee is given for the last two forks.

 #### `velocity`
 This module contains the code required to build a Jar supporting Velocity 3.0.0
-This version of Velocity is still under heavy development, and you're not recommended using it for production.

 ## Links
 - [Spigot]